You have an important meeting with your boss today to discuss your job performance.

 Several studies have compared EMDR with prolonged exposure therapy (PET) in the treatment of PTSD.
 One representative study found both EMDR and PET to be effective in reducing PTSD symptoms, though with greater efficacy for PET as concerns speed of reduction in avoidant symptoms, reduction in both avoidance and re-experiencing (of trauma) symptoms, and fewer clients in the PET group meeting criteria for PTSD following treatment (Taylor et al., 2003).

 Still, EMDR has proven effective for relieving trauma symptoms.
 Clients should explore the range of exposure therapy options, as well as alternative validated treatments, such as EMDR, and choose the therapeutic option most suited to their needs.

 Exposure Therapy Apps

-Exposure – Face Your Fears is an app available for Android phones.
+Exposure – Face Your Fears is an app available for Android devices.

 It allows you to select your personal fear(s), build a fear hierarchy around it, and complete exposure tasks while recording anxiety levels.

-Breathe2Relax is a free app available for iPhone, iPad, and Apple Watch, through the Apple App Store.
+Breathe2Relax is a free app available for iOS devices through the Apple App Store.

 It guides users through breathing exercises, which can be used to induce relaxation and manage fear or stress.
 It is considered easy to use and is supported by research from the Anxiety and Depression Association of America (ADAA).

 CPT Coach is designed for clients in treatment for PTSD.
-It is available for Apple or Android platforms.
-The app was created by the Veterans’ Administration National Center for PTSD, in conjunction with the Department of Defense’s Health Division.
+It is available for iOS or Android platforms.
+The app was created by the US Veterans’ Administration National Center for PTSD, in conjunction with the US Department of Defense’s Health Division.